 This is a rare form of headache that tends to appear in adulthood.
 People experience symptoms, such as severe throbbing and pain, that usually only affect one side of the face.
 This pain is typically around or behind the eye but occasionally at the back of the neck.

 This is a chronic pain condition that affects the trigeminal, or fifth, cranial nerve, which is one of the most widely distributed nerves in the head.

 Symptoms include infrequent, sudden burning or shock-like facial pain that can last from a few seconds to 2 minutes.
-The episodes can occur in quick succession for up to 2 hours.
+The episodes can occur in quick succession for

 This rare headache disorder involves the occipital nerves.
 These two pairs of nerves start near the second and third bones at the top of the spine.